A section of railway in central London could be built over if plans for a major housing development are approved by Kensington and Chelsea Council.

 The deck is proposed to comprise steel transfer beams spanning between the support walls and supporting upper and lower concrete deck surfaces.
 Steel beams will be craned into position over the southern part of the deck and then installed from tracks on the partially constructed deck for the northern part.

-The development will also include safeguarding proposals for future public rights of way to improve pedestrian routes south of the tube station, which were cut off when the railway first arrived.
+The development will also include safeguarding proposals for future public rights of way to improve pedestrian routes south of the tube station, which was cut off when the railway first arrived.

 If approved, it will join an increasing number of projects that aim to build over rail and road infrastructure, such as above the DLR or the proposed roofing of part of the A13 at Barking, in part to bury the noise, and to release land for development.